wmarshall484/DSI_LECTURES_2/data-products/miles_erickson/flask.md

 ## Objectives

-At the end of the day, you'll be able to:
+At the end of the morning, you'll be able to:

 * Describe example data product workflows
 * Implement simple webpages using HTML and Flask
 * Describe the HTTP methods GET and POST & list the differences
-* Build a cross-platform, modern website using the Bootstrap framework
-* Embed plots in your website using the bokeh package

 ## Data Products & Workflow